kserve/website/docs/reference/api.md

 </p>
 <p>This spec is dual purpose.
 1) Users may choose to provide a full PodSpec for their custom explainer.
-The field PodSpec.Containers is mutually exclusive with other explainers (i.e. Alibi).
+The field PodSpec.Containers is mutually exclusive with other explainers.
-2) Users may choose to provide a Explainer (i.e. Alibi) and specify PodSpec overrides in the PodSpec.
+2) Users may choose to provide a Explainer and specify PodSpec overrides in the PodSpec.
 They must not provide PodSpec.Containers in this case.</p>
 </td>
 </tr>